 I've been busy procreating, ukulele'ing, moving, homeschooling (briefly), volunteering, childraising, PTO'ing, adulting, and mom'ing for the last couple of years and this blog has taken a back burner.
 I've got almost 10 or so recipes sitting in my draft folder but they are still gathering virtual dust.
 Sigh.

-I was struggling for a savory bean side dish for a communal burrito potluck for our annual campout.
+But-- I was struggling for a savory bean side dish for a communal burrito potluck for our annual campout.
 When/if I make beans, I go to animal fat for the flavor boost.
 Since our Holistic Moms chapter had Muslim families participating, I needed something halal so my go to lard and (Buddhist) duck fat were not going to make the cut.
 (And I didn't have time to run to the local halal butcher...)
+Then I remembered...

 Beans, beans the magic fruit, the more you eat....

+Kombu which would give me a savory/umami boost as well as help breakdown the indigestibles (toot-source) like oligosaccharides and phytic acid.
+I am not even going there with the soak-no soak debate.
+I know what my gut feels like.
+Which my family has now dubbed mom bombs.
+Soaking is just better for me.
 Along the way, I discovered brining for beans and of course, I am a big pressure cooker proponent.
 Because: from phrozen to Phở in under an hour is too damn easy.
 I upgraded to a Kuhn Duromatic 12 qt when I birthed the big little because that's a lot more people to feed and I was tired of having to make two batches of phở with the 6 qt because the bones take up half the pot.
 I still keep my 6 qt Fissler because I inherited it from my

 bà ngoại | grandmother and it's handy for grains, side dishes, and small quantities.